iubenda/cm-sdk-flutter-v3/README.md

 ## Documentation

-For more detailed documentation and advanced usage, please refer to the official documentation.

-For more detailed information on how to integrate and use cmp_sdk in your Flutter projects, including advanced configurations, consent layer customization, and handling user consents, please refer to our official documentation:
+For more detailed information on how to integrate and use cm_cmp_sdk_v3 in your Flutter projects, including advanced configurations, consent layer customization, and handling user consents, please refer to our official documentation:

 [Flutter Integration Guide](https://help.consentmanager.net/books/cmp/chapter/integration-into-your-app---v3)